karunakarrao/DevOps/Docker/Docker-notes.md

 copy:
 -----------------------------
+Copy file from local host to container, this will allow you to update the container data.

 	$ docker cp <local file path> <contiainer-id:/container-path>
 	$ docker cp /tmp/web.conf webapp:/etc/web.conf --> copy file/directories to container from localhost to container